stelzner/supair/README.md

 # Sum-Product Attend-Infer-Repeat

-This is the official implementation of "Sum-Product Attend-Infer-Repeat" (SuPAIR) as presented in the following paper: "Faster Attend-Infer-Repeat with Tractable Probabilistic Models" by Karl Stelzner, Robert Peharz, and Kristian Kersting, accepted at ICML 2019.
+This is the official implementation of "Sum-Product Attend-Infer-Repeat" (SuPAIR) as presented in the paper "[Faster Attend-Infer-Repeat with Tractable Probabilistic Models"](https://ml-research.github.io/papers/stelzner2019icml_SuPAIR.pdf)" by Karl
+Stelzner, Robert Peharz, and Kristian Kersting (ICML 2019).

 SuPAIR learns to decompose scenes into objects and background in an unsupervised manner via a structured probabilistic modelling approach.
 By employing tractable sum-product networks as